fibbo/appi/README.md

 This is my try at contributing to APPI

+# Capstone Project

+The idea of the capstone project is based on tinyraytracer, a 250 line C++ ray-tracer - rewritten in Python.

+It uses a scene description of materials, spheres and lights and uses this scene to render an image based on the law of physics (diffuse light, ambient light, reflection, refraction).

+The key class is the `Vector` class.
+Even though there is no heritance involved it shows many of the overload methods like `__add__`, `__sub__`.

+Inheritance can be shown in a smaller side example.

+The web part will be achieved by providing a screen description as text file online.
+The students will need to get the description and parse it to create the scene objects.

 ## chapters

 Contains a folder for each chapter for this course.
 Each subfolder contains at least a `README.md`.
 Other files might be example source code related to the chapter.